 Log Data: Our servers automatically record information (“Log Data”) created by your use of the Services.
 Log Data may include information such as your IP address, browser type, the referring domain, pages visited, and search terms.
 Other actions, such as interactions with advertisements, may also be included in Log Data.

 Links: Percolate may keep track of how you interact with links in posts across our Services including third party sites by redirecting clicks or through other means.
 We do this to help improve our Services, including advertising, and to be able to share aggregate click statistics such as how many times a particular link was clicked on.

-Cookies: Like many websites, we use “cookie” technology to collect additional website usage data and to improve our Services, but we do not require cookies for many parts of our Services such as searching and looking at public user profiles or lists.
+Cookies: Like many websites, we and our partners use “cookie” technology to collect additional website usage data (such as cookies or similar technologies) to improve our Services, but we do not require cookies for many parts of our Services such as searching and looking at public user profiles or lists.
 A cookie is a small data file that is transferred to your computer’s hard disk.
 Percolate may use both session cookies and persistent cookies to better understand how you interact with our Services, to monitor aggregate usage by our users and web traffic routing on our Services, and to improve our Services.
 Most Internet browsers automatically accept cookies.
 You can instruct your browser, by editing its options, to stop accepting cookies or to prompt you before accepting a cookie from the websites you visit.